JohnLCaron/rlauxe/docs/SamplePopulations.md

 The best case is to have CVRS that record undervotes.
 Then things are simple and as efficent as possible.

+config.hasStyles -> config.cvrsHaveUndervotes (aka cvrsAreComplete)

 Otherwise, we need to create Population containers that know which contests are in it, and use these when choosing audit samples.
 Set hasStyle independently on each population (rather than globally on the audit), and use those when deciding the clca assort value when an MVR is missing a contest.

+population.hasStyles -> population.knowExactContests = "we know exactly what contests are on all the cards in this population".

 ## Preliminaries